wavestoweather/enstools-encoding/docs/source/CompressionSpecificationFormat.rst

 Compression Specification Format
 ================================

-We defined our own specification format to represent the compression parameters that we want to apply to the data.
+In order to define compression specifications in a way that makes it readable and easy to use by different applications in differen programming languages, we defined our own Compression Specification Format.
 One example looks like this:

     >>> lossy,zfp,rate,4.0

-Its purpose is to represent the specifications in a way that is easy to understand and use.
+Its purpose is to represent the specifications in a way that are easy to understand and use.

-The currently implemented compressors include Blosc, for lossless compression, and ZFP and SZ for lossy compression.
+The currently implemented compressors include `Blosc <https://www.blosc.org/>`_ for lossless compression, and `ZFP <https://computing.llnl.gov/projects/zfp>`_ and `SZ <https://szcompressor.org/>`_ for lossy compression.
-For lossless compression, one can simply use:
+In order to use lossless compression, one can simply write:

     >>> lossless